Metaclass (knowledge representation): RDF and RDFS

+Notably, the resource rdfs:Class is an instance of itself, demonstrating both the use of metaclasses in the language's internal implementation and a reflexive usage of rdf:type.
+RDFS is its own metamodel.
+This allows a second way to express that a resource is a metaclass.
+A triple to instantiate rdfs:Class, for example :golden_eagle rdf:type rdfs:Class will declare :golden_eagle as a class.
+It's also possible to subclass the rdfs:Class resource to declare a meta-class resource, for example :species rdfs:SubclassOf.
+By deduction, any instance of :species is then a class, so it is a class with class-instances, a meta-class..
+This second way does not allows non-class instances of species and explicitly declares :tpecies as a meta-class.

 OWL

 In some OWL flavors like OWL1-DL, entities can be either classes or instances, but cannot be both.
 This limitations forbids metaclasses and metamodeling.
 This is not the case in the OWL1 full flavor, but this allows the model to be computationally undecidable.

 In OWL2, metaclasses can implemented with punning, that is a way to treat classes as if they were individuals.
 Other approaches have also been proposed and used to check the properties of ontologies at a meta level.

 Punning

 OWL 2 supports metaclasses through a feature called punning.
 In metaclasses implemented by punning, the same subject is interpreted as two fundamentally different types of thing—a class and an individual—depending on its syntactic context.
 This is similar to a pun in natural language, where different senses of the same word are emphasized to illustrate a point.
 Unlike in natural language, where puns are typically used for comedic or rhetorical effect, the main goal of punning in Semantic Web technologies is to make concepts easier to represent, closer to how they are discussed in everyday speech or academic literature.

 Although OWL 2 permits the same symbol to assume different roles, its standard semantics (known as Direct Semantics) still interprets the symbol differently depending on whether it is used as an individual, a class, or a property.